payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/integrate-with-decoupled-flow-s2s.md

 > 📘 Understanding response parameters:
 >
 > The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.
-For description of response parameters, refer to <a href="addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank"> Additional Info for Payment APIs</a>.
+For description of response parameters, refer to <a href="https://docs.payu.in/reference/addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank"> Additional Info for Payment APIs</a>.

 ```
 {